Share

 • Read and review posts of popular influencers in your niche.

-• Join groups on LinkedIn, Facebook, Reddit, or other online or offline groups where you can connect with others.
+• Join LinkedIn, Facebook, Reddit, or other online or offline groups where you can connect with others.

 • Don’t worry about crowded fields.
-That’s a good thing, and there is always room for more excellent content.
+That’s good; there is always room for more excellent content.

 You can read How Artists Can Benefit from Becoming a Social Influencer – Part Two here.
-You are also welcome to subscribe to get timely notices of new posts and to receive bonus art marketing tools, tips, and techniques.
+You are also welcome to subscribe to receive timely notices of new posts and bonus art marketing tools, tips, and techniques.

 Tags